Chamonix Off Piste & Touring Skills - Progression

 You’ll need to be able to cope with full days out on the mountain and have the fitness to go uphill at a pace of approximately 300 metres per hour for 3 - 4 hours, and still be able to make a safe and reasonably stylish descent.
-We strongly recommend that you use the Monday of this week to have a "warm-up day" doing some downhill skiing at altitude.
+We strongly recommend that you have a "warm-up day" doing some downhill skiing at altitude before the start of the course.
 This is a demanding course and you need to be physically and mentally prepared for it.
 Unless you are a strong ski mountaineer already, this course is most suited to people who are skiing regularly during the season.

 Basic mountaineering experience with some previous use of crampons & ice axe is useful but not essential.